Edge Reconstruction in a Quantum Spin Hall Insulator

-The resulting Hilbert space has dimension $\abs{H_{\rm ring}} = \binom{12}{2}=66$ and we perform exact diagonalization for the same model parameters as in the main text.
-We show the low-lying spectrum in Table~\ref{tab:endmatter_effectivemodelEDgroundstates} resolved by total $S^z_{\rm tot}$ quantum number and find a doubly degenerate ground state with $S^z_{\rm tot}=\pm 1$.
-These two states together with the $S^z_{\rm tot} = 0$ state in the 3rd row form a spin triplet.
-This result shows spin-splitting consistent with our DMRG findings along with a comparable energy scale $\Delta E_s = O(10^{-3})$.
+The resulting Hilbert space has dimension $\abs{H_{\rm ring}} = \binom{12}{2}=66$, and we perform exact diagonalization for the same model parameters as in the main text.
+We show the low-lying spectrum in Table~\ref{tab:endmatter_effectivemodelEDgroundstates} resolved by total spin quantum number ($S_{\rm tot}$).
+We find a three fold degenerate spin triplet as ground state for the fully interacting ring geometry separated by a finite gap with the singlet.
+In the absence of interaction ($U=U'=J_H=0$), the ground-state becomes six fold degenerate due to the degeneracy of the lowest single-particle momentum states, resulting in both singlet and triplet at the same energy.
+The interaction therefore lifts this degeneracy and stabilizes a triplet ground state, depicting the vital role of interactions in the formation of magnetic moments at the reconstructed edge.